UniversalDependencies/docs/_u-pos/DET.md

 some languages (e.g. Czech); words equivalent to English determiners may be traditionally classified as [pronouns](PRON) and/or [numerals](NUM) in these languages.
-In order to annotate the same thing same way across languages, the words satisfying our definition of determiners should be tagged `DET` in these languages as well.
+In order to annotate the same thing the same way across languages, the words satisfying our definition of determiners should be tagged `DET` in these languages as well.

 For instance, [en] _this_ is either pronoun _(I saw <b>this</b>